Miquette Giraudy: Hillage solo albums

 Although released under Hillage's name, Rainbow Dome Musick (1979), a seminal early ambient album, consisted of two sides, side A written and largely performed by Giraudy and side B written and largely performed by Hillage.

 System 7

 More recently, Hillage and Giraudy formed System 7, working with a number of collaborators.

+Recordings

+1974 to 1977 she recorded as part of Gong (on Virgin Records), and 1975 to 1983 she recorded with Hillage (on Virgin and on GAS Records [Gong Appreciation Society]).
+1990 to the present Giraudy has been recording as part of System 7 (on 10 Records, Butterfly Records and Wakyo Records).